What happens if you start doing SEO, asocial media, or Google Ads advertising, but you have no content? Or context?

 - Who are these folks again?
 And what else do they have to say?
 Cool.
 They have more blog posts, more videos, and a free eBook on this same topic.
 Yes, I have to download their eBook.
 Sure I’ll give you my information – because I now trust you – in return for access to the free eBook.

 So you’ve now used your remarkable, buyer persona-focused content to transform a stranger into a website visitor successfully, and then a website visitor into a lead.

 But there’s another really important caveat to all of this – the context of that visitor’s search.

-Don’t Jump the Gun with Inappropriate Context
+Don’t Put the Cart Before the Horse with Inappropriate Context

 Remember a few moments ago when I mentioned that most people are searching for solutions to their problems?